Maurice Smith UFC Hall Of Fame Fighter

 Smith The Pioneer

-Despite losses in a majority of his major fights across both MMA and Kickboxing, there must be no mistake made, Maurice Smith is a true pioneer of modern-day combat sports.
-With his cardio first philosophy, Smith blazed a trail in MMA before any of us knew who Nick Curson or Marv Marinovich were.
+Despite losses in a majority of his major fights across both MMA and Kickboxing.
+There must be no mistake made, Maurice Smith is a true pioneer of modern-day combat sports.
+With his cardio first philosophy, Smith blazed a trail in MMA before any of us knew who Nick Curson or Marv Marinovich was.
 In a young sport at the time that preached skills training and hard sparring above all else.

 images courtesy of mmajunkie.com, cagepotato.com & ufc.tv